Bloch's conjecture for (anti-)autoequivalences on K3 surfaces: Bloch's conjecture for surfaces with small Picard number

 where $u=\alpha^2-2$, $v=\alpha\beta$ and $(\alpha, \beta) $ is a positive solution of the Pell equation $x^2-Dy^2 =4$ with $\alpha\geq 4$. \end{theorem}

 Due to Theorem \ref{thm:aut-pic2}, we are motivated to consider a concrete question: when is the diagonal transformation lying in $\rW(\widetilde{\NS}(X))$?
-We suspect it will fail in general.
-A quick computer search gives the following result
+A positive answer leads to a solution of Bloch's conjecture for $\Aut^s(X)$.
+Though we suspect it will fail in general, a quick computer search (see \cite[page 4-143]{link}) gives the following result